 If taxes are included in a property owner's mortgage payments, the City will bill the bank or mortgage company for taxes due.
 Any property owner whose taxes are not paid through a bank or mortgage company who does not receive a tax bill should contact the Treasury Division.
 The property owner is still responsible for paying the tax before the due date.
 Failure to receive a bill does not relieve a tax payer from payment of the tax, penalty and interest.

-City Council has established two special tax districts (Tier I and Tier II) to help finance the redevelopment of the Potomac Yard Area.
+City Council originally established two special tax districts (Tier I and Tier II) to help finance the redevelopment of the Potomac Yard Area.

-- The "Tier I Special Services District," which City Council approved in December of 2010, encompasses North Potomac Yard (Landbay F) as well as Landbays G, H and the multi-family portion of Landbay I. Beginning in calendar year 2011, Tier I properties are assessed a tax of $0.20 per $100 in assessed value in addition to the City's base real estate tax rate.
+- The "Tier I Special Services District," which City Council approved in December of 2010, encompasses the north and central areas of Potomac Yard (Landbay F, as well as Landbays G and H; and, the multi-family portion of Landbay I).
+Beginning in calendar year 2011, Tier I properties are assessed a tax of $0.20 per $100 in assessed value in addition to the City's base real estate tax rate.

 The City charges an annual fee for the collection and disposal of solid waste, ashes, and yard debris to owners of required user properties.
 The Alexandria City Code defines a "required user property" as "[a]ny single family, two family or row dwelling, or any building or structure used solely for residential purposes and containing four or fewer dwelling units, that is located within the city, excluding condominium dwellings and dwelling units, and also excluding dwellings and dwelling units in any residential development wherein an owners' association is required by special use permit to provide solid waste and recyclable material collection service by private collector."
 This refuse collection fee is added to the property owner's or owners' real estate tax bills in biannual installments.

-For Fiscal Year 2019, which begins July 1, 2018, City Council set the refuse collection and disposal fee (refuse fee) at $373 for the year.
-This fee will be applied to second half 2018 and first half 2019 real estate tax bills.
+For Fiscal Year 2022, which begins July 1, 2021, City Council set the refuse collection and disposal fee (refuse fee) at $484.22 for the year.
+This fee will be applied to the second half 2020 and first half 2021 real estate tax bills.

-Any property owner who wishes to update the address to which real estate tax bills and any real estate tax-related correspondence are mailed must update the mailing address on file with the Real Estate Assessment Division by returning a completed address change form to:
+Any property owner who wishes to update the address to which real estate tax bills and any real estate tax-related correspondence are mailed must update the mailing address on file with the Real Estate Assessment Division .

 Real Estate Assessment Division